The mega construction damming the Mekong River

-Laos pushed ahead with the Xayaburi Dam to become the largest energy exporter in the region, or the “Battery of Asia.”
+Laos pushed ahead with the Xayaburi Dam to become the largest energy exporter in the region or the “Battery of Asia.”

-Long-term environmental effects will decline a number fish stocks that feed millions of people along the riverbanks and reduce food security and agricultural productivity.
-Not only it heightens the environmental change and but also it increases more Climate Change threats in the Lower Mekong Basin.
+Long-term environmental effects will decline the number of fish stocks that feed millions of people along the riverbanks and reduce food security and agricultural productivity.
+Not only it heightens environmental change and but also it increases Climate Change threats in the Lower Mekong Basin.